Viksvu/CSEP-Project-Repository/Docs/Minutes/meeting_minutes.md

    - Kedar - Basic Front-End UI (100 lines ONLY java) UI should be Dynamic
    - Boyan - Back End: Prepare the Recipes class (The Business Logic).
    - Marc - Prepare the Ingredients Class (The Business Logic).
-   - Jannik - The API calls (Basic setup for the Server Side).
+   - Yanick - The API calls (Basic setup for the Server Side).
    - Matas - Business Logic for the Shopping List Class.
    - Tushit - Database related setup.
 7. Code of Conduct (COC)- introduce the code of conduct